Catalyst Construction Economics Hub

 Quick Analysis:

 Construction input cost fluctuations in both major buckets - materials and labor - have remained fairly stable recently.
-It is interesting to note that ENR's Material Cost Index reflects an almost 1% decrease in overall material input costs versus a year ago.
-This dynamic surrounding materials is unlikely to persist given the uncertainty posed by tariffs.
+ENR's Material Cost Index has shifted to reflect a slight increase in May versus reporting an almost 1% decrease in overall material input costs versus the prior year in April.

 http://enr.construction.com/economics/